mikeschmick/michaelschmick.github.io/now.md

 # Now

-### Permanant Focus
+### Priortizing
-- Being a good husband and partner
+- Hanging out with my lovely wife and our two sweet (old) dogs
-- Being a good "dog dad"
+- Feeding the crows when they stop by.

-- Feeding the crows
+If it takes me a while to get back to you; I'm probably doing one of those two things.
+We all have priorities.
+These are mine.

 ### Reading
 - [Everyone In My Family Has Killed Someone](https://www.amazon.com/Everyone-Family-Has-Killed-Someone/dp/0063279037/ref=sr_1_1?sr=8-1)